GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 It is recommended that applications designed to leverage the multicast capabilities of this extension also provide graceful degradation for endpoints that do not or cannot make use of the multicast functionality (see {{graceful-degradation}}).

 The server has access to all data transmitted on any multicast channel it uses, and could optionally send this data with unicast instead.

+No special handling of the data is required in a client application that has enabled multicast.
+A datagram or any particular bytes from a server-initiated unidirectional stream can be delivered over the unicast connection or a multicast channel transparently to a client application consuming the stream or datagram.

 Client applications should have a mechanism that disables the use of multicast on connections with enhanced privacy requirements for the privacy-related reasons covered in {{I-D.draft-krose-multicast-security}}.